networknt/light-doc/content/en/concern/resource.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This is the module that is handling the static content.
+This is the module that handles the static content.
 It is built to serve Single Page Application with Javascript, CSS and images.